CtrlK

 Specificity

-Names the domain (Graph Explorer schema storage) and lists several specific concepts (SchemaStorageModel persistence, edge connections, incremental schema growth, Jotai atoms), but these read more like technical component names than concrete user-facing actions.
+Names the domain (Graph Explorer schema storage) and lists some actions/concepts like 'SchemaStorageModel persistence, edge connections, incremental schema growth, and related Jotai atoms,' but these are more component names than concrete user-facing actions.

 2 / 3